 A delay to the start date of drawing on your pensions can have valuable tax advantages:

 - Within a pension, investment returns are generally free of UK income tax and capital gains tax (CGT).

 - Payments on death from pensions, whether as a lump sum or income, are generally free of IHT and, if you die before age 75, usually free of income tax.

-- Income tax is only paid when you draw funds from your pension.
-Postponing drawing benefits might help to reduce the income tax payable on them.
+- Income tax is only paid when you draw funds from your Postponing drawing benefits might help to reduce the income tax payable.
 This could be particularly relevant if you have high earned income, e.g. from bonuses, in the tax year that you cease work or are phasing in your retirement.

 The cash decision

 If you decide to draw on your pension rather than leave it untouched, the first thing to consider is the availability of a tax-free cash lump sum.
 For DB arrangements, the options are typically:

 - Draw a full pension, all of which is taxable as income, and take no lump sum; or

 - Convert (technically ’commute‘) part of your pension into a tax-free lump sum and receive a lower pension income.